HomeAttractions > National Electoral Education Centre

 Overview

-Experience Australia’s federal electoral system and the power of Australia’s democracy at the National Electoral Education Centre by the Australian Electoral Commission, located in the heart of Canberra’s parliamentary triangle.
+Experience Australia's federal electoral system and the power of Australia's democracy at the National Electoral Education Centre run by the Australian Electoral Commission.
+Located in the heart of Canberra's parliamentary triangle, the National Electoral Education Centre is a must-see destination for school groups as part of their civics and citizenship curriculum.

-Using experiential learning to engage and inform, one of AEC’s electoral experts will guide your school group through a 90-minute program.
-Explore the history of democracy and voting.
-Meet DemocraBot and be immersed in DemocraCity, an interactive virtual world, to learn about representation, enrolment, and voting.
-Experience the electoral process through programs aligned to the Australian Curriculum (House of Representatives, Eligible Elector, Referendum, Senate) where students run their own election.
-They will vote, count votes, and declare election results, while taking on the role of voters, ballot box guards, scrutineers and polling officials.
+Using experiential learning to engage and inform, one of the AEC's electoral experts will guide your school group through a 90-minute program.
+Explore the history of democracy and voting in Australia.
+Meet DemocraBot and be immersed in DemocraCity, our interactive virtual world, to learn about representation, enrolment, and voting.
+Students participate in their own election where they will vote, count the votes, and declare the election result, while taking on the roles of voters, ballot box guards, scrutineers and polling officials.

 TripAdvisor Traveller Rating